 During the estate planning process, a person is typically named to serve as the executor of a will.
-The executor is responsible for making sure that after a person dies (the decedent) their debts are paid and any remaining estate assets are distributed to loved ones according to the terms of the will.
+The executor is responsible for ensuring that after a person dies (the decedent), their debts are paid, and any remaining estate assets are distributed to loved ones according to the terms of the will.

-After a death occurs, the executor should file the will with the probate court in the county where the person lived.
+After death, the executor should file the will with the probate court in the county where the person lived.
 This begins the probate process.